rickyyin98/bot5.club/README.md

 ## Bot Domain

-- [.BOT is an identity for bots.](https://www.amazonregistry.com/bot) - Currently, anyone who owns, operates or manages bots published using a supported tool (Amazon Lex, Botkit Studio, Dialogflow, Gupshup, Microsoft Bot Framework, and Pandorabots) can validate a bot and register a .BOT domain name.
+- [.BOT is an identity for bots.](https://www.amazonregistry.com/bot) - Currently, anyone who owns, operates or manages bots published using a supported tool (Amazon Lex, Botkit Studio, Dialogflow, Gupshup, Microsoft Bot Framework, and Pandorabots) can validate a bot and register a .BOT domain name.     h

 ## Usage